Gokulathil Seethai (2019 TV series): Plot

-In past, Suchitra, her husband Jaikrishna Rajashekar "JKR", (played by Jeeva Ravi) with their son young Arjun, who was about ten years had gone in a car to attend the function.
-That time Suchitra was pregnant.
-As JKR drove the car, Arjun wished to drove.
-Suchitra not allowed Arjun but JKR convinced her and allowed Arjun to sit in front him at driver seat to drive.
+In past, Suchitra, her husband Jaikrishna Rajashekar "JKR" (played by Jeeva Ravi), with their son young Arjun, who was about ten years old, had gone in a car to attend a function.
+Suchitra was pregnant with their second child at the time.
+As JKR drove the car, Arjun wished to drive.
+Suchitra did not allow Arjun but JKR convinced her and allowed Arjun to sit in front him in the driver seat to drive.
 On that gap, Arjun drinks a coke and that tin was stuck on the brake pedal.
-After some minutes JKR unable to stop the car.
-Suchitra got shocked and told JKR to stop the car, but he can't put a break.
-As car the moved fast, suddenly they hit an old man and the car accident on the tree.
-After some time Suchitra woke up and cried a lot has she saw JKR was dead but fortunately Arjun and her pregnant baby was alive.
-As this incident happened, on the other hand on the same day Gandhimati started firstly to drive a car and she drove fast on the road that time she doesn't know to stop the car.
-Immediately she hit an old man and he fall down on road and he asked to help.
-But Gandhimati shocked and she did not help him, so that the old man died.
+After some minutes JKR was unable to stop the car.
+Suchitra got shocked and told JKR to stop the car, but he could not work the brake.
+As the car moved fast, they hit an old man and collided with a tree.
+After some time Suchitra woke up and cried has she saw JKR was dead but Arjun and her unborn child were alive.
+As this incident happened, on the same day Gandhimati started to drive a car and she drove fast on the road but did not know how to stop the car.
+Immediately she hit an old man and he fell down on road and asked for help.
+Gandhimati was shocked and did not help him due to which he died.
 As both accidents are related and coincide with each other, because both JKR and Gandhimati hit the same old man, he is none other than Vasu's grandfather Krishnamoorthy.
 The story behind is young Vasu, her mother Thulasi and her grandfather was waited for bus to move from the city.
 That period, Vasu had only mother not father.
-As her grandfather gave a silver coin to Vasu to keep this coin has safe and secure.
-After long time the bus not came, so that Vasu's grandfather told them that he will asked somebody for the bus time, so he leaves them and went to ask.
+As her grandfather gave a silver coin to Vasu to keep this coin safe.
+After long time the bus not came, so that Vasu's grandfather told them that he will ask somebody for the bus time, so he leaves them and went to ask.
 As he cross the road that time only JKR hit him by the car, so Vasu's grandfather fall down.
 But his good time he not got any injury and he woke up from that place and ready to move, but promptly Gandhimati hit him and again he had an accident, was injured heavily and died.
 As Vasu and her mother learnt this news and worried a lot, that how they will manage their life, Gandhimati's brother decided and married Vasu's mother.
 So that only Gandhimati hates Vasu and Suchitra worried about Arjun.